What are the Safety Precautions When Working on Live Circuits?

 Osha Regulations

-The Occupational Safety and Health Administration (OSHA) sets safety standards.
-These include requirements for working on or near live electrical circuits.
+The Occupational Safety and Health Administration (OSHA) sets safety standards, including requirements for working on or near live electrical circuits.

 Key OSHA regulations ensure worker training, use of protective equipment, and proper procedures.